Skip to main content

 COPPA imposes certain requirements on operators of websites or online services directed to children under 13 years of age, and on operators of other websites or online services that have actual knowledge that they are collecting personal information online from a child under 13 years of age.

-UUID: A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
+UUID: universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
 The term globally unique identifier (GUID) is also used, typically in software created by Microsoft.

 Comments